 Adding a seating area where you can enjoy a morning coffee or a glass of some chilled in the evening, need not break the bank.

-Grab a notebook and take a wonder around your garden, making a note of :
+Grab a notebook and take a wander around your garden, noting:

 Spring is nature’s way of saying, ‘Let’s party!’